-Description of Asset Valuation Hierarchy Basis of Valuation Observable and non- observable inputs Key sensitivities Investment property Level 3 Valued at Fair Value as at 31 December 2021 using the income method.
+of Asset Hierarchy Basis of Valuation observable inputs Key sensitivities Investment property Level 3 Valued at Fair Value as at 31 December 2021 using the income method.
 Estimated rental value.
 Capitalisation rate.
 The inputs listed are exposed to future market changes.
 These are either at a macro level based on factors such as the performance of the economy, or micro level such as the local tenant demand for property or house prices.
-Value as Valuation

-Sensitivity of asset Asset Valuation Range at 31/3/21 £'000 Variation Variation £'000 The Council owns one material investment property, Lysander House in Bristol, which it has considered the potential impact of valuation changes on.
-The valuation report states that there is a valuation tolerance of +/- 10%, and the impact of this range on the closing value of this investment at 31/3/22 is shown.
-Lysander House +/- 10% 6,650 665
+Sensitivity of asset Asset Valuation Range Value as at 31/3/21 £'000 Valuation Variation £'000 the potential impact of va terial investment property, L luation changes on.
+The valu the impact of this range on t ation report states that t there is a valuation Lysander House +/- 10% 6,650 665